Key Stage 1

 Year 1 (ages 5-6) and Year 2 (ages 6-7)

 Key Stage 1 is a stage of the Junior School.
 Students in Key Stage 1 develop early literacy, numeracy skill and learn a broad range of subjects.
-Attainment targets are set out for each student under every subject and assessments are conducted regularly to monitor the progressive performance of the students.
+Following the Cambridge International Primary Curriculum, attainment targets are set out for each student under each subject and assessments are conducted regularly to monitor the progressive performance of the students.
 The following subjects are part of Key Stage 1: